Skip to main content

 These values can be fetched from the Auth0 web console.

-• Use existing Prometheus: select this checkbox if you have to use your existing Prometheus stack to monitor Portworx Backup and enter the values for the following fields:
+• Use existing Prometheus: select this checkbox if you want to use your existing Prometheus stack to monitor Portworx Backup and enter the values for the following fields:

 • Prometheus Endpoint: enter details of the endpoint where your Prometheus is installed